datamllab/rlcard/README.md

 *   **env.get_payoffs()**: In the end of the game, return a list of payoffs for all the players.
 *   **env.get_perfect_information()**: (Currently only support some of the games) Obtain the perfect information at the current state.

-### Running with multiple processes
-RLCard now supports acceleration with multiple processes.
-Simply change `env_num` when making the environment to indicate how many processes would be used.
-Currenly we only support `run()` function with multiple processes.
-An example is [DQN on blackjack](docs/toy-examples.md#running-multiple-processes)

 ## Library Structure
 The purposes of the main modules are listed as below: